VoltDB/voltdb-labs/java/metro/README.md

-# README for VoltDB stored value card application #
+# README for VoltDB Metro application #

 This application performs high velocity transaction processing for metro cards.
 These transactions include:

-- Card generation
+- Card generation (during the initialization)
-- Card Swipes
+- Card Swipes (during the benchmark)

 The code is divided into two projects: